shybovycha/shybovycha.github.io/_drafts/2024-05-12-more-than-typescript.md

 On a bad note, it is not being developed since 2019, it comes with an entire runtime (saves you from runtime errors, but blows up the bundle size) and it is a all-or-nothing commitment for the project - it is an all-in-one platform and if you want to gradually update your application from React - sorry, you will have to rewrite entire parts of you application entirely in Elm.
 The good point turned bad, having all possible actions defined in one message type make complex applications _really_ complex (with one massive type definition, an issue very familiar to developers who had to deal with Redux).

-Here could have been a trivial Elm code sample, but what good would it do?
-Here's an entire Elm application!
+_here could have been an Elm code sample_

-_**TODO:** show how to use component-like structure with action/message type having a `ChartAction a` as a disjoint union variant._

 The next step on this journey would be PureScript.
 It is an actively developed language, it has a minimal footprint after compiled to JS (much smaller than Elm), it has a _very_ rich ecosystem and, best of all, it has a very simple interop with JS and it can compile just one module.
 Top it up with Halogen framework and you effectively got yourself Elm on steroids.
 The downside is that it is slightly more complex platform (language and framework) compared to Elm, so the learning curve is a bit steeper.